Learn how to make a cold frame for the garden with these tips. When those first frosts of fall hit, you’ll want to protect your precious plants!

 How to Make a Cold Frame

 Cold frames can be bought or constructed from timber and plastic, but concrete blocks or bricks can also be used.
 You can even construct a simple, bottomless wooden box and set it in the garden or atop other good soil in a sunny location.
+Watch our video, below, for step-by-step building instructions!

 - Most gardeners use wood to build the frame, since it’s readily available and is easy to cut to the required size using hand tools.
 If you’re lucky enough to find scraps of hardwood, then use this, as it will last longer than softwood.